 All projects have a messy rough draft stage.
 In Bird by Bird, Anne Lamont’s renowned book on writing, Anne refers to these as “crappy rough drafts.”
-Only Anne uses a slightly rougher language.
+Only Anne uses rougher language.
 My takeaway is that if you look at the initial stages of your work and think to yourself, This is a mess! then congratulations!
 You are creating exactly like the experts.

 I’ve heard writing described as puking on paper.
 Good writers then finger-paint with that mess until it turns into a masterpiece.
 Although this metaphor is disgusting, I’m a guy, and that’s probably why I like it.
 The bottom line is that a great way to boost creativity is to allow your messy rough draft to be messy.

 Creativity Boosting Action Step: To boost your creativity, embrace the creative mess by allowing your messy rough draft to be messy.

 Creativity Booster 4: Don’t “have to…” but “I Want to…”

 This next creativity booster is a mental hack that puts the fun back into creativity.
 After all, getting in the creative zone is easier when we’re having fun, right?
 This creativity booster involves monitoring your thoughts.
 In essence, you are becoming a mental language cop.
 Start by noticing your thoughts when you create.
 Do you think to yourself,

 - I really should work on that project now.

 If any of these thoughts are running through your head, that’s great.
 You have identified the problem!
 Thoughts like should, must, and have to are creativity killers.
 They zap the joy out of everything.
 Here’s the slight mental pivot.
 Instead of telling yourself, I have to… try thinking I want to… instead.
 Tell yourself,